MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 ## Considerations and limitations

-* Deployment using APIs is subject to the same [limitations](deployment-pipelines-process.md#considerations-and-limitations) as the Power BI deployment pipelines user interface.
+* Deployment by using APIs is subject to the same [limitations](deployment-pipelines-process.md#considerations-and-limitations) as the Power BI deployment pipelines user interface.

 * A *service principal* can't configure *OAuth* credentials.
 After you deploy new items, the signed in *service principal* becomes the owner of any deployed paginated reports and datasets.
 In such cases, a refresh can't be completed.

-* Deploying dataflows using a *service principal* isn't supported.
+* Deploying dataflows by using a *service principal* isn't supported.

 * The maximum number of Power BI items that can be deployed in a single deployment is 300.